RemiBardon/swift-prefixed-type/README.md

 I also wanted the `PrefixedUUID`s to be type-safe, meaning a `UUID` prefixed with `user_` could not be used instead of a `UUID` prefixed by `post_`.

+After writing `PrefixedUUID`, I realized prefixed `UUID`s are just a subset of all the types we could want to prefix.
+That's why I made it more generic, by creating the `Prefixed` `struct`.

 ## 🛠 Features

+> These are the features of `PrefixedUUID`s, but you can say the same with any other prefixed type.

 - **Type safety:** `User.ID != Post.ID`, even though they are stored the same way
 - **`Codable`:** (`Encodable & Decodable`) conformance